smpi-un/journal-sync/docs/SPECIFICATION.md

 ### 4. Automatic Table & Column Creation
 -   The script should automatically create the necessary tables (e.g., "JourneyEntries" and "Attachments") if they do not already exist in the chosen backend.
 -   It should also ensure that all required columns for these tables are present, adding them if they are missing.
 This includes correctly setting up link columns and the `CalendarEntryAt` column for calendar views.
+-   **Note for Payload CMS:** Collection creation is handled by defining collections in the Payload project's code, not via the API.
+The client verifies collection existence instead of creating it.

 ### 5. Client-Specific Implementations